Amaracci/Automobile-Data-Analysis/README.md

 - By Make: Porsche, Saab, and Alfa-Romeo ranked highest, perceived as higher risk.
 Volvo had the lowest risk perception.
 - By Body Style: Convertibles had the highest average symboling, suggesting they’re seen as sportier and riskier.
 Wagons were seen as safest.

-These grouped insights supported what the plots hinted at — car type and brand matter in how risk is perceived.
+These grouped insights supported what the plots hinted at: car type and brand matter in how risk is perceived.

 ## Key Findings
 #### 1. Symboling and Normalized Losses Are Aligned